-Marriage is a sacred bond between a man and woman, which makes each other permissible for them to enjoy and live happily.
-Allah (God) has described, in the
+Marriage is a binding agreement between a man and woman, which makes each other permissible for them to enjoy and live happily.
+Allah (God) has described,

 “And among His signs is this that He created for you mates from among yourselves, that you may dwell in tranquility with them, and He has put love and mercy between your hearts: Verily in that are signs for those who reflect.